FAA: Inspectors on Boeing Max planes are properly trained

 Committee Chairman Roger Wicker wrote in a letter to Elwell that whistleblowers had told senators the inspectors didn’t have all the training required by the agency.

-The FAA’s certification of the Max is under scrutiny after two crashes involving the jet in Indonesia and Ethiopia that killed a total of 346 people.
+The FAA’s certification of the Max is under scrutiny after two crashes in Indonesia and Ethiopia that killed a total of 346 people.
+Investigators are looking at anti-stall software that can automatically point the planes’ nose down as a possible cause.

+Critics say the FAA’s practice of allowing Boeing employees to do inspections on behalf of the agency creates a cozy relationship that raises conflicts of interest.
+FAA officials review the inspections that are done by company employees.

+Elwell’s response, released Friday, said the agency received a complaint from one of its inspectors last November alleging that some inspectors didn’t have required training.
+But an investigation found that the inspector was referring to a different group of inspectors in the Aircraft Evaluation Group.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.